 Specifically, I’m speaking about your house and car.
 If you own too much house or too much car for your current income, cutting out that $4.99 cup of coffee won’t make a huge difference.
 You may need to downsize or refinance.
 The same goes for your car or cars.
 It may mean going down from 3 cars to 2 or 2 to 1 or from a luxury car to an economy.
 Remember, be brave!
 And, don’t be afraid to reach out to your lenders and local financial professionals to navigate these waters.

-We hope you’ve been inspired to start living intentionally, living frugally, and develop mental habits for living on less.
+We hope you’ve been inspired to start living intentionally, living frugally, and developing mental habits for living on less.
 It may not be a big change for you, or it could be an entire paradigm shift.

 Regardless, be sure to take the principles we’ve presented and use them to help you establish a healthy relationship with your money.